Harmful Neighborhood Drilling in California

 Photo of California Fossil Fuel Infrastructure in Bakersfield

-Too many Californians are not aware of this toxic threat.
-The vast majority of Californians living near oil and gas drilling are from low-income, Black, Indigenous, Asian American, and Latinx communities.
-This disproportionate impact from the extraction of oil and gas is ongoing environmental racism
+Too many Californians are not aware of this toxic threat while more than 2 million live within half a mile from it — the vast majority of whom are low-income, Black, Indigenous, immigrant, and Latinx.
+This disproportionate impact from the extraction of oil and gas is ongoing environmental racism in California.

 Solutions Are Within Reach